mlrun/mlrun/docs/concepts/alerts.md

 # the summary that we will see in the notification once it is invoked
 alert_summary = "A drift was detected"
 entity_kind = alert_objects.EventEntityKind.MODEL_ENDPOINT_RESULT
+# the event the we want the alert to be triggered on
 event_name = alert_objects.EventKind.DATA_DRIFT_DETECTED
 # create the alert data to be passed to the store_alert_config function
 alert_data = mlrun.alerts.alert.AlertConfig(